Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: The kinematical conditions used to derive the full spin-orbit Fokker-Planck equation

 \section{The kinematical conditions used to derive the full spin-orbit Fokker-Planck equation}

 We mentioned in Section 7 the nonuniqueness of $f$ in $W_f$ and there is even more to say about nonuniqueness as follows.
 Every choice of the coefficient functions of the formal Fokker-Planck equation, (\ref{eq:new2.44v}), which satisfies the dynamical condition, reproduces the evolution equation, (\ref{eq:new002.100f}), of $W_f$.
-Thus the uniqueness of the full spin-orbit Fokker-Planck equation is not required (nor is it known to us).
+Thus the uniqueness of the full spin-orbit Fokker-Planck equation is neither required nor known to us (same for the reduced spin-orbit Fokker-Planck equation).
 In other words we are not interested in the question, whether (\ref{eq:new2.44vanew}) is the only possible choice of (\ref{eq:new2.44v}) which satisfies the dynamical condition.
-Even this can be understood in terms of our analogy (from Section 7) with classical electrodynamics: While the electrodynamical fields obey the same PDE system, the potentials obey PDE systems which vary (since they may belong to different gauges).
+Even this can be understood in terms of our analogy (from Section 7) with classical electrodynamics: While the electromagnetic fields of classical electrodynamics obey the same PDE system, the potentials obey PDE systems which vary (since they may belong to different gauges).